 2014 - Aged 88, Queen Elizabeth II was still carrying out most of her official business as head of state – including official visits and speechesAs a young child, Elizabeth never expected to become Queen; but she did so, and has now achieved the distinction of being the longest-serving British monarch of all time, beating the record set by her great-great-grandmother Queen Victoria, who reigned for 64 years – most of the nineteenth century.

 At the age of 94, Queen Elizabeth II still carries out many of the essential jobs of the Head of State, though age and the Covid epidemic have combined to significantly reduce her workload since 2020.
 She still has regular discussions with her Prime Minister, and signs the documents that require Royal Assent.
-While most people of her age have been retired for close on 30 years, Queen Elizabeth II has often intimated that she will never retire, and will carry out her duties to the country and to her other dominions as long as she is able to.
+While most people of her age have been retired for close on 30 years, Queen Elizabeth II often intimated that she would never retire, and would carry out her duties to the country and to her other dominions as long as she was able to.

 WORDSeldest: oldest - heir: successor, follower - demure: reserved - shy: timid - notorious - famous for bad reasons - commoner : non-aristocratic person (c.f. the House of Commons) - eventually: finally - regnal: royal - realm: kingdom - workload: the amount of work one has to do - close on : nearly - intimate (verb) : indirectly suggest - milestone: significant point, marker.